Paliy2/sites/README.md

-Repo to save all photos for another REPO
+Repo to save all docs for another REPO Readmes